Tizitendo/Onyx-ArtificerPlus-/README.md

 - gave Artificer a weak hover when Jump is held
 - decreased tectonic surge cooldown and increased surge distance (default: disabled)
 - localised sun now has different speed depending on if the special button is held
-- fix nanospear firing when pulsing it while having another charge
-- add small cooldown to Nanobomb to avoid accidentally using a second one (does not affect the normal cooldown)

 ## Special Thanks To
 * Miguelito for the original ArtificerImprovements mod and helping a ton with problems and code cleanup